-I’m a prospective student, what will be expected of me?
+I’m a prospective Uni Zurich or ETH Zurich student at the Institute of Neuroinformatics, what will be expected of me?

-- Non-Swiss students require a student work permit, which we can arrange.
+Non-Swiss students require a student work permit, which the institute can arrange.
 Processing time can be 2 months.

 Master’s or Semester Thesis Students

 Check with your department for the rules regarding your thesis.
 Typical parameters include start date announcements, time limits, expected hours of work, etc.

 If you are not from UZH/ETH but want to work on a mutually interesting topic we can probably supervise you, just ask.

 Non-Swiss residents will need a work permit.
 This can take >2 months to prepare, so start early.
 We cannot pay Master’s students, so you will have to prove to the authorities that you can support yourself during your time in Switzerland.